wp-plugins/app-store-assistant/readme.txt

 === App Store Assistant ===
 Contributors: sealsystems
 Donate link:http://theiphoneappslist.com/donate/
-Tags: iOS, App Store, iTunes, apps, appstore, iPhone, iPad, mac, PHG, LinkShare, linksynergy, TradeDoubler, DGM, music, amazon
+Tags: iOS, App Store, iTunes, apps, appstore, iPhone, iPad, mac, PHG, LinkShare, linksynergy, TradeDoubler, DGM, music, amazon, ATOM, RSS
 Requires at least: 3.6
 Tested up to: 3.6
-Stable tag: 6.3.1
+Stable tag: 6.3.2
 License: GPLv3 or later

-Lets you display the detail of an item or an ATOM feed from Apple's App Store, iTunes Stores or Amazon.com.
+Lets you display the detail of an item or an RSS feed from Apple's App Store, iTunes Stores or Amazon.com.
 Affiliate ready.

 == Description ==

-The App Store Assistant Wordpress plugin displays a list of iOS Apps, Mac apps or iTunes content from an ATOM feed (http://iTunes.apple.com/rss) or the detail for iPhone/iPod Apps, Mac Apps, iPad Apps, Songs, Albums, Movies, Short Films, TV Episodes, or Seasons and Music Videos via the item's ID. optionally it will also converts the items's link to use your affiliate program.
+The App Store Assistant Wordpress plugin displays a list of iOS Apps, Mac apps or iTunes content from an RSS feed (https://rss.itunes.apple.com/us/) or the detail for iPhone/iPod Apps, Mac Apps, iPad Apps, Songs, Albums, Movies, Short Films, TV Episodes, or Seasons and Music Videos via the item's ID. optionally it will also converts the items's link to use your affiliate program.
 It now also allows items from Amazon.com to be displayed.
 Demo at http://TheiPhoneAppsList.com or http://TheMacAppsList.com

+Built-in search for automated Post creation.

 When upgrading to a new versin of the plug-in, it is recomment that you rebuild the cache.
 There is an option in the Utilities tab that will do this for you.